Huriphoonado/Software-Engineering-Foundations/Presentation-2/README.md

 * ```{% ... %}``` for [statements and control structures](http://jinja.pocoo.org/docs/dev/templates/#list-of-control-structures) such as for/if/else.
   * In the example above, statements are used to check whether a user is logged in or not as well to iterate through all messages that will fill out the body of the app.
 * ```{{ ... }}``` for [expressions to print to the template output](http://jinja.pocoo.org/docs/dev/templates/#expressions)
-  * In the example above, expressions are used to display either a login or logout button and any messages or entries stored in the database
+  * In the example above, expressions are used to display either a login or logout button and any messages or entries stored in the database.
 * ```{# ... #}``` for [comments not included in the template output](http://jinja.pocoo.org/docs/dev/templates/#comments)
 * ```#  ... ##``` for [line statements](http://jinja.pocoo.org/docs/dev/templates/#line-statements)

 As is described on [Flask's Template Inheritance](http://flask.pocoo.org/docs/0.10/patterns/templateinheritance/#template-inheritance) page, one of the most powerful aspects of Jinja2 is its capability for template inheritance.
-Template Inheritance enables a basic template frame containing all common elements of a website to be filled in by child templates containing other content, eg. comments on a blog post or website tools only admins can access.
+Template Inheritance enables a basic template frame containing all common elements of a website to be filled in by child templates containing other content, (eg. comments on a blog post or website tools only admins can access).
 In the Flaskr example, login.html and show_entries.html are both child templates of layout.html - login.html is shown below.

 ```
 {% extends "layout.html" %}